ASLA 2013 Professional Residential Design Honor Award. Catalina Foothills / D. A. Horchner / Design Workshop, Inc.

 Due to reoccurring drought conditions worldwide, using potable (drinkable) water for landscapes is increasingly unviable.
 Homeowners often wastefully irrigate their lawns with water than should be reserved for human consumption.
 According to the Sustainable Sites Initiative, irrigation of unsustainable residential landscapes accounts for more than a third of residential water use—more than seven billion gallons of potable water per day in the U.S.

-Through "integrated site design," a comprehensive approach to sustainable building and site design, sustainable residential landscape architecture practices can not only decrease energy usage, but also improve water efficiency.
-If part of a broader integrated site design, sustainable residential landscape architecture, if part of a broader integrated site design, can dramatically reduce water usage over the long term while creating a healthy residential environment.
+Sustainable residential landscape architecture—if part of a broader "integrated site design," a comprehensive approach to sustainable building and site design—can dramatically reduce water usage over the long term while creating a healthy residential environment.

 Integrated site design is a framework for increasing the quality of the built environment, and involves maximizing existing natural systems to minimize water use.
 These types of designs leverage the many benefits of natural systems, thereby significantly cutting down the need for centrally distributed water.
 Decreased water usage also means homes are more resilient to shifts in the availability of water and climate change.